Don't lose your right to vote

 Where to find help

-If you need any help in completing the canvass form, please contact the Democratic Services team:
+If you need any help in registration, please contact the Democratic Services team:

 - Email: firstname.lastname@example.org